-The claude -p flag (short for --print) runs Claude headless — no interactive UI, just a prompt in and a response out.
-This is the foundation for every script, pipeline, and automation you will build.
+The claude -p flag (short for --print) makes this possible.
+It runs Claude non-interactively — no terminal UI, just a prompt in and structured output out.
+Your scripts call it, parse the JSON, and act on the results.
+This is the foundation for turning Claude from a tool you talk to into an agent that works for you.

 Text Output Mode